regislachaume/oifits/README.md

 Site-wide installation will be performed with `sudo -H pip3 install oifits`.

-At a user level, within a virtual environment, `pip3 install oifits`.
+At a user level, within a [https://docs.python.org/3/library/venv.html](virtual environment "venv package"), `pip3 install oifits`.

 ## Short example

-Read and merge to OIFITS datasets and tranform to a standard `[https://www.astropy.org/](`astropy`) table.
+Read and merge to OIFITS datasets and tranform to a standard `[astropy](https://www.astropy.org)` table.

 ```python